olebole/irafdoc/doc/obsutil.sptime.rst

   zero a warning is printed.
   </p>
   <p>
-  For <tt>"multiap"</tt> sky subtraction the number of sky pixels is the number of sky apertures times the number of pixels per aperture.
+  For <span style="font-family: monospace;">"multiap"</span> sky subtraction the number of sky pixels is the number of sky apertures times the number of pixels per aperture.
   </p>
   <p>